 - Food.
 Food can be contaminated with lead during production, processing, packaging, preparation or storage.
 For example, vegetables may be grown in soil that contains lead, or exposed to exhaust from fuel that contains lead.
 Lead can leak into canned foods from tins manufactured with lead solder.
 And some food containers and pots contain lead, such as lead-glazed pottery and leaded crystal glassware.

 - Folk or home health remedies and certain cosmetics.
 Some traditional remedies, such as the indigestion treatments azarcon and greta, may contain lead.
 Also, some types of paints and pigments used in makeup and hair dye contain lead.

 - Artificial athletic fields.
-Artificial turf made of nylon or nylon and polyethylene blend fibers may contain unhealthy levels of lead dust, which could be inhaled or ingested by a child.
+Artificial turf made of nylon or a nylon and polyethylene blend may contain unhealthy levels of lead dust, which could be inhaled or ingested by a child.

 How can I protect my child from lead exposure?

 You can take simple measures to minimize your child's risk of lead exposure.
 For example: